DS202-at-ISU/lab-3-lab-3-team-4-2/README.md

 instead every 15 months.
 After testing it seems that they are likely correct with their assumptions if 53 years is total number of years the Avengers has been around instead of 115.

+Marcus’ Discussion:

+I tested whether current Avengers have fewer recorded deaths than former members.
+I marked a character as “died” if any of the death columns were “yes” Among current members, 25 of 82 (30.5%) have died at least once.
+Among non-current members, 44 of 91 (48.4%) have died.
+This is a 17.9
+percentage difference, and a two-sample proportion test indicates it is statistically significant with p = 0.025.
+Therefore, the data support the claim that current Avengers have lower historical death rates than former members.
+The article summary reports that around 40% and the Avengers have died at least once and is often temporary so this checks out